RishiTeke/Iot-Traffic-anomaly-detection/README.md

 ####4.
 Detection of anomaly :
 So, to detect anomalies: First, identify the common situations (as represented by a large cluster of similar combinations of features), and then identify observations that are sufficiently different from those clusters.
 You essentially apply two methods from basic statistics: clustering using the most common algorithm, k-means.
 Then, measure the distance from each observation to the closest cluster, and classify those “far away” as being anomalies.

-a.
+#####a.
 K-means Clustering :

 k-means clustering is a method of classifying/grouping items into k groups (where k is the number of pre-chosen groups).
 The grouping is done by minimizing the sum of squared distances (Euclidean distances) between items and the corresponding centroid.

-b.
+#####b.
 Mahalanobis Distance :

 This program uses Mahalanobis distance as the distance measure, as it compensates for differences in units (speed in m.p.h., while volume and occupancy are counts), averages, and scales of the several features which are clustering across.

 The Mahalanobis distance has the following properties:

-•	It accounts for the fact that the variances in each direction are different.
+*	It accounts for the fact that the variances in each direction are different.
-•	It accounts for the covariance between variables.
+*	It accounts for the covariance between variables.
-•	It reduces to the familiar Euclidean distance for uncorrelated variables with unit variance.
+*	It reduces to the familiar Euclidean distance for uncorrelated variables with unit variance.
 Review the observations that are “distant” from the closest cluster as calculated by that distance calculation.
 Because these observations are unlike the majority of the other observations, they are considered outliers, and probable anomalies.